 Even though the holidays are over, Meg Buckley’s kids are just beginning to appreciate and enjoy their Christmas gifts.

-Buckley, an Oxford mom of two boys, ages 4 and 2, decided to look into activities as gifts for her boys this year instead of a lot of boxed gifts.
+Buckley, an Oxford mom of two boys, decided to look into activities as gifts for her boys this year instead of a lot of boxed gifts.
 So her oldest, who’d been begging to switch to full-day preschool, will get his wish, while both boys will start swimming lessons this month.

 “I still remember when I was about 12 or 14, my dad took me to see a show at Meadow Brook.
 That was my favorite Christmas gift ever, because it was the first time I’d ever seen a play – and I didn’t get a lot of time with my dad, especially just the two of us.”

 Yet Buckley isn’t just thinking about how to give her kids more memorable family experiences over the holidays.
 She’s looking for ways to give her kids the gift of time throughout the year.

 The idea is to organize some sort of family outing once a month, explains Buckley – who notes that with her husband’s work hours, if they don’t plan something, they often end up doing errands or “10,000 other things” during their time together.

 So, if somewhere on your New Year’s resolution list you’ve included “spend more time as a family” or “help my kids think less about stuff,” consider these ideas on why happiness doesn’t come from dollar signs.